epfldata/metaDecomp/README.md

 Clone the SparkSQLPlus repository, checkout the commit we use in our experiments, and build the project:
 ```
+# Remember to change back to the root of the project repository
 git clone https://github.com/hkustDB/SparkSQLPlus.git
 cd SparkSQLPlus
 git checkout f22188bba4e971da6defb97c983e06e18e66fd7a